 Furthermore, the Underwriters expect that a completed offering will enhance their ability to assist clients and counterparties in transactions related to the Certificates and in similar transactions (including assisting clients in additional purchases and sales of the Certificates and hedging transactions).
 The Underwriters expect to derive fees and other revenues from these transactions.
 In addition, participating in a successful offering and providing related services to clients may enhance the Underwriters' relationships with various parties, facilitate additional business development and enable them to obtain additional business and to generate additional revenue.

 Wells Fargo Securities, one of the Underwriters, and Wells Fargo Bank, N.A., the Custodian, are affiliates.

-In addition, the Servicer and Credit Suisse, one of the Underwriters, are affiliates.
+Credit Suisse, one of the Underwriters, and SPS, the Servicer, are affiliates.

-None of the Underwriters or their respective affiliates will have any obligation to monitor the performance of the Certificates or the actions of Freddie Mac, the Servicer, the Trust Agent, the Securities Administrator or any other transaction party and will have no authority to advise any such party or to direct their actions.
+None of the Underwriters or their respective affiliates will have any obligation to monitor the performance of the Certificates or the actions of Freddie Mac, the Servicer, the Securities Administrator, the Asset Manager or any other transaction party and will have no authority to advise any such party or to direct their actions.